jonlpersson/ed-latimore/site/_category_pages/living-in-the-hood.md

       ### 9 lessons from living by crackheads & crack dealers

-      In this article, I talk about my real experiences interacting with crackheads and drug dealers from a very young age.
+      In this article, I talk about my experiences interacting with crackheads and drug dealers from a very young age.
 My sense of humor has a lot of crack references, and I’m sure one of the main reasons is that I used jokes to cope with this craziness.

-      Read 9 lessons from living by crackheads & crack dealers
+      ***Read: [9 lessons from living by crackheads & crack dealers](/crackhead/)***

       ### How to hustle like a crackhead